sowaw/apex_workflow/readme.md

                                              pi_id         => :P102_ID);
         end if;
       ```
-      Code listed above means that if any of application buttons were clicked, then do the change of the status of business objects - in the example, called _Masterdata_, where column responsible for primary key is called _ID_.
+      Code listed above means that if any of application workflow buttons were clicked, then do the change of the status of business objects - in the example, called _Masterdata_, where column responsible for primary key is called _ID_.

     * Page Branch
       * Name: **Workflow Branch**